Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Abstract

 \section{Abstract}

 To enable robots to use tools, the initial step is teaching robots to employ dexterous gestures for touching specific areas precisely where tasks are performed.
 Affordance features of objects serve as a bridge in the functional interaction between agents and objects.
 However, leveraging these affordance cues to help robots achieve functional tool grasping remains unresolved.
 To address this, we propose a granularity-aware affordance feature extraction method for locating functional affordance areas and predicting dexterous coarse gestures.
 We study the intrinsic mechanisms of human tool use.
 On one hand, we use fine-grained affordance features of object-functional finger contact areas to locate functional affordance regions.
 On the other hand, we use highly activated coarse-grained affordance features in hand-object interaction regions to predict grasp gestures.
-Additionally, we introduce a model-based post-processing module that includes functional finger coordinate localization, finger-to-end coordinate transformation, and force feedback-based coarse-to-fine grasping.
-This forms a complete dexterous robotic functional grasping framework GAAF-Dex, which learns \textbf{G}ranularity-\textbf{A}ware \textbf{A}ffordances from human-object interaction for tool-based \textbf{F}unctional grasping in Dexterous Robotics.
+Additionally, we introduce a model-based post-processing module that transforms affordance localization and gesture prediction into executable robotic actions.
+This forms GAAF-Dex, a complete framework that learns Granularity-Aware Affordances from human-object interaction to enable tool-based functional grasping with dexterous hands.
 Unlike fully-supervised methods that require extensive data annotation, we employ a weakly supervised approach to extract relevant cues from exocentric (Exo) images of hand-object interactions to supervise feature extraction in egocentric (Ego) images.
-Correspondingly, we have constructed a small-scale dataset, FAH, which includes near $6K$ images of functional hand-object interaction Exo images and Ego images of $18$ commonly used tools performing $6$ tasks.
+To support this approach, we have constructed a small-scale dataset, \YFF{\textbf{F}unctional \textbf{A}ffordance \textbf{H}and-object Interaction Dataset (FAH)}, which includes nearly $6K$ images of functional hand-object interaction Exo images and Ego images of $18$ commonly used tools performing $6$ tasks.
 Extensive experiments on the dataset demonstrate that our method outperforms state-of-the-art methods, and real-world localization and grasping experiments validate the practical applicability of our approach.
-The source code and the established dataset will be made publicly available at~\url{https://github.com/yangfan293/GAAF-DEX}.
+The source code and the established dataset are available at \url{https://github.com/yangfan293/GAAF-DEX}.